hsandt/pico-boots/README.md

 For the rest, code as you would normally with PICO-8, except you should use "clean lua" (Lua compatible with both standard Lua interpreters and PICO-8) if you want to be able to test your code with busted, using the test pipeline provided with this framework.

-See the [sample game repository](https://github.com/hsandt/pico-boots-demo) for a full example.
+See the [repository for sample game pico-boots demo](https://github.com/hsandt/pico-boots-demo) for a full example.

 ## Build your game